kietpa/kietpa.github.io/content/about/index.md

 Personally, working in EE; dealing with PLCs, Motors, electrical diagrams, and other technical work wasn't as enjoyable as programming software.
 The feeling I get seeing my projects come to life (albeit in a screen) is very enjoyable to me.

 Maybe it's the fact that software documentation is more readily available than in EE.
-I remember spending a whole week reading the manual book to a *Omron* synchronous motor, and still not understanding a single thing.
+I remember spending a whole week reading the manual book of an Omron synchronous motor, and still not understanding a single thing.
 Whereas with the GCP or Golang docs, it would take much less time to understand since I can look up what other people have said using Google.

 That's why I want to become a software engineer.
 Hopefully a good one 😁.